openlegend/core-rules/core/SRD.md

 **Description:** You are specially trained to wear armor into battle, allowing you to maximize its protection and minimize its drawbacks. \newline

-**Effect:** Your training allows you to sleep in armor without becoming fatigued.
+**Effect:** Your training allows you to sleep in armor without gaining one level of the Fatigued bane.
 In addition, while wearing armor, you gain the following benefits.

 -   **Tier 1** - The Might prerequisite for wearing armor is reduced by 1.
 The Armor Bonus granted by the armor is increased by 1.